Skip to Main Content

 Patrol Division

-Eight (8) Patrol Deputies are dedicated to answering our calls for service, these daily calls can range from some of the simplest calls such as a cow on the side of the road to the worst of calls like sexual assault or homicide.
-The Milam County Sheriff's Office averages approximately 675 calls for service each month or twenty-two calls each day, which keep our deputies moving from one call to the next.
+Eight Patrol Deputies, Four Patrol Sergeants, and a Patrol Lieutenant are dedicated to answering our calls for service.
+These daily calls can range from some of the simplest calls such as a cow on the side of the road to the worst of calls like sexual assault or homicide.
+The Milam County Sheriff's Office averages approximately 700 calls for service each month or twenty-three calls each day, which keep our deputies moving from one call to the next.
 When not answering calls for service, our deputies are tasked with actively engaging in criminal interdiction (searching for criminal activity) on our county roadways.

 Patrol_Car.png